mtrevisan/Boxon/README.md

 ## Changelog

 <a name="changelog-5.1.0"></a>
-### version 5.1.0 - 202405??
+### version 5.1.0 - 20240???

-- Improve error messages and handling in encoding and decoding process
+- Improve error messages and handling in encoding and decoding process.
-- Added `ContextParameter` annotation which assigns a constant or calculated value to a parameter that will be added to the context before processing; each context parameter is created before a field is decoded or encoded and promptly removed as soon as the field processing completes.
+- Added `ContextParameter` annotation which assigns a constant or calculated value to a parameter that will be added to the context before processing; each context parameter is created before a field is decoded or encoded and removed as soon as the field processing completes.
 - Added `enumerations` key in template and configuration descriptions.

 <a name="changelog-5.0.0"></a>